Surgical evaluation of infertility may help you on your path to parenthood

 If during your procedure one of our Austin fertility surgeons notices certain issues, your doctor can treat them at that time.
 For example, your doctor can remove endometriosis, ovarian cysts or adhesions (scar tissue).

 Most laparoscopic procedures take one to two hours to complete.
 After the surgery, you will spend a few hours recovering before we discharge you home with pain medications.
 Your doctor will typically recommend that you rest for a few days after the surgery.

-We typically recommend laparoscopy for patients who complain of severe cramping with their periods, painful intercourse, pelvic pain unresolved with mild analgesics, and for patients who have a history of previous pelvic or abdominal surgery.
-We also recommend this procedure for patients who have a history of having had a pelvic infection or patients who have any abnormality on their physical examination, HSG, or vaginal ultrasound exam.
+We typically recommend laparoscopy for patients who have severe cramping with their periods, painful intercourse or a history of pelvic or abdominal surgery.
+We also recommend this procedure to patients who have any abnormality on their physical exam, HSG or ultrasound.

-We typically recommend hysteroscopy to patients who have any intrauterine abnormality on a transvaginal ultrasound examination or HSG.
-We also recommend it for patients who have persistent spotting before their menstrual flow actually begins, for patients who have a thin mid cycle uterine lining, or for patients who have previously failed to get pregnant with IVF despite a normal stimulation and good quality embryos.
+We often recommend hysteroscopy to patients who have any intrauterine abnormality on an ultrasound or HSG.
+We also recommend it for patients who have persistent spotting before their period and a thin mid-cycle uterine lining.
+It can also be an option for patients who have previously failed to conceive with IVF despite a normal stimulation and good quality embryos.